-'I am new in post as Headteacher and what first attracted me to Battle Abbey School was the friendly, welcoming character of the school community.
+'What first attracted me to Battle Abbey School was the friendly, welcoming character of the school community.
 There's a real sense of staff, students and families all pulling in the same direction and this strong sense of community sees our pupils achieve highly.
 Sixth Form students are very quickly feel at home as everyone is welcoming and friendly.
 Our family ethos and values of Belonging, Aspiration and Service ensure that tolerance, discipline and dedication are corner stones of what it means to be a Battle Abbey student.

-The Sixth Form experience at Batte Abbey School is as unique as the building itself.
-Students split their time between the Abbey and the Schools dedicated Sixth Form Centre, Martlet House on Battle High Street.
+The Sixth Form experience at Battle Abbey School is as unique as the building itself.
+Students split their time between the Abbey and the School's dedicated Sixth Form Centre, Martlet House on Battle High Street.
 Most students take three or four A Levels and many also complete an EPQ (Extended Project Qualification, which is particularly valued by Universities for developing techniques such as public speaking and research).